 |Language requirement for constitutive documents and financial reports||Simplified Chinese (Upon request, specific information should be made in English and/or traditional Chinese)||English for constitutive documents

 |Redemption fee||Fixed redemption fee||No specific requirement|

-What are the key differences between Recognised Mainland Funds and SFC-authorised RQFII funds?
+What are the key differences between Recognised Mainland Funds and SFC-authorized RQFII funds?

-Both Recognised Mainland Funds and SFC-authorised RQFII funds invest in the Mainland capital market.
+Both Recognised Mainland Funds and SFC-authorized RQFII funds invest in the Mainland capital market.
 But they are different in the following aspects:

 |Quota||There is an aggregate quota for the MRF scheme which applies to whole market in respect of in and out fund flows but no individual quota at management firm level||Quota at both RQFII programme level in aggregate and individual RQFII licence holders level to make investments directly in the Mainland securities markets|

 |Manager||CSRC-licensed management firms||Qualified SFC-licensed management companies such as fund companies with major operation in Hong Kong and subsidiaries of Mainland fund/securities/insurance/banking companies.|